Aarception/Mo-information-security-portfolio/README.md

+Truly, after this week, there should be no more reason for my engagement on this issue.
+The responsibility belongs to the ecosystem.

+This is direct to the Institution: If you did not believe me all this time when I said this is not about money, or grievance, or leverage for a job, I will note a hard deadline for the end of this week, Friday August 28, 2026, where, having distributed due diligence disclosure to the educational ecosystem, I will exit the field as I am, divested of the burden of sole responsibility, holding 0-proceeds from motive attribution.
+I am identifying Friday as that hard deadline to test the reasons for containment.

+---

 ## Engagement ≠ Exposure, Impact ≠ Intent, Prospect ≠ Posture, Resolution ≠ Risk

 > #### *Public Note Regarding Legal Interest: I am an internal institutional resolution advocate.
 Issues of such magnitude, i.e. aspiration, require the commitment for constructive engagement; not the cynicism of becoming resigned to conflict.
 My research is made available for the purpose of structural correction, with first right of response to the institution and then, subsequently, as due diligence to the concerned.
 Having ruled out litigation, all civil and legal claims, I have now chosen to exclude regulatory submission, given that it is a tool of Liability Consequentialism, which is incompatible with internal institutional resolution pathway.*